aakashr02/ChatApplication/README.md

 In this approach, multiple clients are served simultaneously - a new thread is spawn for every new client.
 However, there is a cap set on the number of threads created (here MAX_THREADS is set to 16 as there are 16 cores).
 The other clients wait in the queue and are removed if the timeout is reached.

 ### Approach 3 : Forking
 In this approach, multiple clients are served simultaneously - a new child process is created for every new client.
-However, there is a cap set on the number of threads created (here MAX_THREADS is set to 16 as there are 16 cores).
+However, there is a cap set on the number of threads created (here MAX_PROCESSES is set to 16 as there are 16 cores).
 The other clients wait in the queue and are removed if the timeout is reached.

 ## Performance before and after Logging (Disk IO)